astrothesaurus/UAT/README.md

-Various bits and pieces for the UAT.
+Various bits and pieces for the Unified Astronomy Thesaurus.